pbideau/Event-ST-PPP/README.md

     python src/eval.py

-Some dialog boxes for choosing files would come out.
+Dialog boxes for choosing result and groundtruth file will show up.
 Please follow the instructions shown in the command line window or the title of dialog box.